(Updated July 2015)

-- Australia's uranium has been mined since 1954, and four mines are currently operating.
+- Australia's uranium has been mined since 1954, and three mines are currently operating.
 More are planned.

 - Australia's known uranium resources are the world's largest – 31% of the world total.

-- In 2012 Australia produced 8244 tonnes of uranium oxide concentrate.
+- In 2014 Australia produced 5897 tonnes of U3O8 (5000 tU).
 It is the world's third-ranking producer, behind Kazakhstan and Canada.
+All production is exported.

-- Australia uses no nuclear power, but with high reliance on coal and likely carbon constraints on electricity generation, it remains a possibility.
+- Australia uses no nuclear power, but with high reliance on coal any likely carbon constraints on electricity generation will make it a strong possibility.

 In the 1930s ores were mined at Radium Hill and Mount Painter in SA to recover radium for medical purposes.
 As a result a few hundred kilograms of uranium were also produced.